b17fr13nds/lxfuzz/README.md

 if the manager encounters a crash, the whole log directory of the corresponding instance is copied and saved.

-to reproduce crashes, copy the folder containing the crashes to the default startup working directory of the machine named alongside with the `reproducer` binary. make sure the folder is named `crash/`. running `repro_manager` will try to reproduce the crash and will notify if successful.
+to reproduce crashes, copy the folder containing the crashes to the default startup working directory of the machine alongside with the `reproducer` binary. make sure the folder is named `crash/`. running `repro_manager` will try to reproduce the crash and will notify if successful.